Halve the caloric damage of yusheng by making your own version.

 In Singapore, the Chinese believe that tossing up yusheng (raw fish salad) symbolises prosperity, luck, great health, and all things good.
 But like many salads, this can go incredibly wrong (nutritionally speaking) if the dressing is laden with sodium, sugar and saturated fat – and it often is.

-So we’ve enlisted the help of executive chef Liu Ching Hai from Regent Singapore’s Summer Palace restaurant and dietitian Bibi Chia to create a Shape-approved yusheng that’s delicious yet waistline-friendly.
+So we’ve enlisted the help of executive chef Liu Ching Hai from Regent Singapore’s Summer Palace restaurant and dietitian Bibi Chia to create a healthier yusheng that’s delicious yet waistline-friendly.
 All it takes are a few smart ingredient swops!

 SALMON YUSHENG (serves 10)